Karen Corr

 Karen Corr (born 10 November 1969) is a Northern Irish professional pool and former snooker and English billiards player.
-She was inducted in the BCA Hall of Fame in 2012.
+She began entering women's snooker tournaments at age 15 and went on to win the World Women's Snooker Championship three times and the World Women's Billiards Championship twice.
+In 1998, she moved to the United States to play pool professionally.
+She has won numerous tournaments and has been ranked number one on the WPBA Tour.
+She was inducted into the BCA Hall of Fame in 2012.

 Early life

 Corr was born on 10 November 1969 in Ballymoney, Northern Ireland and spent her early childhood near Maghera.
 When she was 8 years old, her family moved to England.
-She loved watching snooker matches on television and joined a snooker club at the age of 14 with her dad and her brother.
+She loved watching snooker matches on television and joined a snooker club at the age of 14 with her father and her brother.
 Her friends in Bourne saw that she had exceptional snooker skills and encouraged her to play in tournaments.